 Establishing new routines will help you to focus on the things you can control – an essential tool in your mental health tool kit.

 - Don’t fall out of bed into your work station.
 Establish a morning routine that builds in some “you time”.
 Walk the dog, eat breakfast, stretch.

 - Don’t stay inside all day.
 Incorporate movement, run and errand, take a short walk on your lunch break.
 Do something that marks the end of your work day like putting your phone away, shut down your computer and walk away from your home office.
 You may even plan to have a virtual coffee (or beer!) with a friend after work.

 - Don’t Graze.
 Eat on a schedule to avoid frequent visits to the fridge and snack cupboard.
 Eat away from your work space.

-- Don’t rely on meal delivery services or drive through.
+- Don’t rely on meal delivery services or drive-thru.
 Cooking at home allows you to control the quality of what you eat.
-Meal Plan to avoid unnecessary trips to the supermarket and use extra time to restock your freezer with healthy meals.
-They will come in handy on your busiest days when trying to juggle zoom meetings, kids, barking dogs and spotty wi-fi!
+Meal plan to avoid unnecessary trips to the supermarket and use extra time to restock your freezer with healthy meals.
+They will come in handy on your busiest days when trying to juggle zoom meetings, kids, barking dogs and spotty wifi!